The Intratec Methodology Family

 The differences follow from what each solution measures:

-• Price-based solutions assess market prices through structured pipelines that collect official trade data, transform it to common bases, and apply dedicated modeling approaches on a monthly cycle.
+• Primary Commodity Prices assesses market prices through a structured pipeline that collects official trade data, transforms it to common bases, and applies dedicated price-modeling approaches on a monthly cycle.

 • Commodity Production Costs works bottom-up from process analysis: technical definition of the plant, then capital and operating cost estimation, producing budgetary-class estimates from conceptual designs.